Reintroduce tournique, splint, plasma, and largebandage

 I feel like this would make the battlefield a ton more dynamic when in instances of your medic getting gibbed by a tank round at the last objective or something crazy like that.

-Updated by rye almost 4 years ago
+Updated by rye about 4 years ago

 If any ACE dev wants to, check out the ACE_wounding improvement pdf's Bushtucka sent to Sandiford.
 All kinds of ideas.